malloydata/malloy/docs/_src/visualizations/dashboards.md

 Malloy simply returns the data when running a query.
 In the VS Code extension, this is rendered as an HTML table, JSON, or can show the generated SQL by  toggling in the top right of the Query Results window.

 The extension additionally includes the [Vega-Lite](https://vega.github.io/vega-lite/) rendering library for charting, allowing visualization of results.
 This rendering library is a separate layer from Malloy's data access layer.
-The preferred approach to specify visualization the extension is to use a a separate styles file.
+The preferred approach to specify visualization in the extension is to use a styles file.

 To set up a styles file for a Malloy model:
 1. Create a new file with the `.styles.json` suffix (for example, `flights.styles.json`).